kachick/wait-other-jobs/README.md

 ### `wait-list` spec

-- If the checkRun for the specified name is not found, this action raise errors by default.\
+- If the checkRun for the specified name is not found, this action raises errors by default.\
   You can disable this validation with `"optional": true` or use the [`startupGracePeriod`](#startup-grace-period).

 ### `skip-list` spec